troydiaz/osu3d-webapp/README.md

 # OSU 3D Club Frontend

-Web app that drives the management of all club activities.
-Currently under development.
-Developed and designed with input from other club members & officers.
+Originally developed by **Steph Fikes** and now maintained (June 2025) by **Troy Diaz**, this web app centralizes management of all club activities.
+Developed, designed, and maintained in collaboration with club officers and members.

 # Technologies
 - [Supabase](https://supabase.com/) full-stack deployment
   - postgres database
   - third-party auth